Encounters on the sand…

 Geographic distribution.
 Mediterranean Sea, East Atlantic Ocean from Portugal to South Africa.

-3. Benefiting from others … The wide-eyed flounder, Bothus podas (Delaroche, 1809) – F. Bothidae
+The wide-eyed flounder, Bothus podas (Delaroche, 1809) – Bothidae

-Flatfishes swim owing to the undulations of their dorsal and anal fins that line the body margins (pectoral fins are less conspicuous).
+Flatfish swim owing to the undulations of their dorsal and anal fins that line the body margins (pectoral fins are less conspicuous).

 The wide-eyed flounder is a sinistral flatfish (both eyes on the left side; the right side facing thus the sea bottom).
 The eyes are rounded, large and prominent with one eye more frontal, next to the mouth.

-Male and female differ by their size (males reaching 45 cm and females 20 cm in length), by the larger inter-orbital space in male (higher than the eye diameter) and by the body profile, very straight in males, more rounded one in females (see the three pictures below)
+Male and female differ by their size (males reaching 45 cm and females 20 cm in length), by the larger inter-orbital space in male (higher than the eye diameter) and by the body profile, very straight in males, more rounded one in females (see the two pictures below)

 Camouflage.
 The body side facing the seafloor is whitish or brownish while the side facing the water column mimics the background colour (‘camouflage’).
 Changes of colour are due to pigmented cells, the chromatophores, which size and distribution vary according to stimuli exerted by the immediate surrounding.
 Colour changes are not only a way to avoid predation, but also to communicate on the mood state: e.g., angry/aggressive fishes can become dark-coloured while fishes showing submission are greyish.